alehandrof/Typewriter/README.md

 - See the files provided for ideas on how to use these in settings & keymap files.
 - You can toggle the modes via the:
 	- Command Palette -- search for `typewriter`
-	- Main Menu menu -- under `View > Typewriter`.

-### Notes

-- Using the mouse is very difficult in the Scrolling mode and rather counter-productive in the Typing mode.
-I would like to disable and/or tweak its behavior, but I haven't figured out how to do so.
-- Neither mode is designed to work with multiple cursors.
-- The Typing mode does not work in OSX.

 ## Changelog & History

+- **0.3.0** - The new version disables the mouse in both scrolling and typing mode.
+The typing mode is much more robust.
+Because he APIs used are only available for ST3, I will no longer be maintaining the much glitchier ST2 version.
+(It's still available, though.)
 - **0.2.3** - Added offset option for Scrolling mode (requested by [Luis Martins](https://github.com/lmartins)), along with some small fixes & tweaks.
 - **0.2.2** - Typing mode now supports OSX as well.
 - **0.2.1** - Renamed settings to `typewriter_mode_scrolling` and `typewriter_mode_typing` so they won't conflict with BufferScroll.